abdelrahmansaeed291/chicken-invaders-game/README.md

 + The player starts at a fixed position in the middle of the screen and is controlled by the keyboard keys to move in 4 directions.
 ### enemy:
-   +Starts at the top of the screen and then moves a continuous motion from left to right , the enemy moves to the right and when it reach the border of the screen it changes direction to move to the left .
+   + Starts at the top of the screen and then moves a continuous motion from left to right , the enemy moves to the right and when it reach the border of the screen it changes direction to move to the left .
 ### power-ups:
    + if the player was to collide with one or more of the bullets from the enemy no lives will be lost,